The Xometry app works best with JavaScript enabled!

 What Files Can Xometry Use for Laser Cutting or Waterjet Cutting?

 Xometry can accept DXF, STEP, STP, SLDPRT, IPT, and SAT files for laser and waterjet sheet cutting services.
 These files should be flat profiles extruded to the appropriate thickness or gauge of the intended material.
-Xometry’s instant online quoting tool allows DXF files to be uploaded and their thickness modified directly on the platform.
+Xometry’s instant online quoting tool also allows 2D DXF files to be uploaded and their thickness defined directly on the platform.

 What Is the Smallest Part Size Xometry Can Cut?